Dashron/Roads/README.md

 	```

 5. Run your code.

- - roads-server helps you attach your road to the standard node HTTP server.
-Feel free to use other http servers. roads-server is documented below.
+	- **HTTP**: The following examples show how easy it is to hook up an HTTP server with roads and roads-server, but you can easily connect it to express.js or any other http server.

      **TypeScript**
     ```TypeScript
-    import * as roads from 'roads';
     import { Server } from 'roads-server';

-    let road = ...; // See steps 1 and 2 for road construction
+    const road = ...; // See steps 1 and 2 for road construction
-    let server = new Server(road, function (error) {
+    const server = new Server(road);
-        console.log('roads encountered an error', error);
-    });

     server.listen(8080);
 	```

     **JavaScript**
     ```JavaScript
-    const roads = require('roads');
-    const Server = require('roads-server').Server;
+    const { Server } = require('roads-server');

-    let road = ...; // See steps 1 and 2 for road construction
+    const road = ...; // See steps 1 and 2 for road construction
-    let server = new Server(road, function (error) {
+    const server = new Server(road);
-        console.log('roads encountered an error', error);
-    });

     server.listen(8080);
 	```

- - You can manually interact with the road
+ - **Direct requests**: The following examples show how you can manually trigger roads.

      **TypeScript**
     ```TypeScript
-    import * as roads from 'roads';
-    import { Server } from 'roads-server';

-    let road = ...; // See steps 1 and 2 for road construction
+    const road = ...; // See steps 1 and 2 for road construction
     // Call directly
     road.request('GET', '/users', {page: 2})
         .then(function (response) {